potatozhao/WechatBot/README.md

 ## Usage

-qrcode is required to use wechatbot.
+qrcode is required to use WechatBot. schedule is required for event scheduling and timed task.
 PIL or pillow is optional.

 A user can run main.py directly for a simple WechatBot demo, which prints and auto replies all received plain text messages (except the ones sent by itself), and supports manual message sending.
 After starting up, the demo demonstrates a QRcode for cellphone scanning, and manual confirmation on the cellphone is required.
 Afterwards, one can type 'h', 'q', 'si', or 'sn' in the terminal, for 'help', 'quit', 'send message by ID', or 'send message by name', respectively.